UFO-101/DevelopmentSetup/README.md

     sudo tic -xe alacritty,alacritty-direct ~/Downloads/alacritty.info
     ```
     This is so you can set `env: TERM: alacritty` in `.alacritty.yml` (which should already be done).
 Source: https://github.com/alacritty/alacritty/blob/master/INSTALL.md#post-build.
+    Update (I've unset `env: TERM: alacritty`, because it seems to cause problems sometimes and alacritty can set it automatically when appropriate.
+I don't know if that makes the instruction above irrelevant)

 7. Install powerlevel10k fonts: https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k